About the scheme

 An application for accreditation will need to be lodged and accompanied by evidence that supports practitioners’ eligibility to become accredited in the class that they request.

 Evaluation of applications

 All applications for accreditation under the Scheme will be evaluated by either the Department or a selected service provider (such as those named below) on behalf of the Department.
 However, only the Chief Executive of the Department will have the authority to officially offer accreditation to applicants.

 Conditions of accreditation

-As an ongoing condition of accreditation under the Scheme, practitioners will not only be expected to demonstrate that they have maintained suitable skills, knowledge and qualifications, but will also be required to maintain an appropriate level of insurance; comply with the Accredited Professionals Scheme Code of Conduct; and notify the Chief Executive of the Department of any change to their professional circumstances.
+As an ongoing condition of accreditation under the Scheme, practitioners will be expected to demonstrate that they have maintained suitable skills, knowledge and qualifications, be required to maintain an appropriate level of insurance; comply with the Accredited Professionals Scheme Code of Conduct; and notify the Chief Executive of the Department of any change to their professional circumstances.